Objectivity as a core tenet of journalism is increasingly coming under question within the new digital media landscape.

 The new age of digital media has also precipitated a shift in how ‘traditional’ journalists view their role.

-It’s culminated in a new generation of journalists ‘questioning whether, in a hyper-partisan, digital world, objectivity is even desirable.”
+It’s culminated in a new generation of journalists “questioning whether, in a hyper-partisan, digital world, objectivity is even desirable.”

-In fact the dean of the prestigious Columbia Journalism School has even described objectivity as an “inherited shibboleth.”
+In fact the Dean of the prestigious Columbia Journalism School has even described objectivity as an “inherited shibboleth.”

 In his book The View from Somewhere, Lewis Raven Wallace argues against journalist neutrality and advocates for the validity of news told from distinctly subjective voices.

 Wallace stipulates that upholding the centrality of facts and the necessary discipline of verification remain crucial.
+But argues for the dismissal of what he describes as of the “myth of journalistic objectivity,” so journalists are able to take a stance and confront social injustice.

 If journalists and NGOs can advance particular causes, then it’s imperative private organisations also become part of the conversation and gain agency within the digital discourse.